luimanap/Java-Projects/README.md

 This repository contains all my Java projects.
-Each folder belongs to a single project
+Each folder belongs to a single project.

+My IDE: Eclipse IDE 4.29.0